cloudify-community/blueprint-examples/README.md

 # Contribution guide

-Do you have a blueprint that you have written and would like to share with Cloudify's user community?
-If so, follow these simple instructions:
+If you have a blueprint that you have written and would like to share with Cloudify's user community, follow these instructions:

 Contribution steps: